neapsix/neapsix.github.io/content/posts/2021/20210405_Best_Backup_Client_I.md

 ### It's a Series of Tubes

 My biggest challenge to backing up data over the internet is uploading a lot of data with only a little upload bandwidth.
-My cable internet connection from Charter is rated for 300 Mbit/s down and 30 Mbit/s up, and I usually see a little less in practice.
-The only other option in my neighborhood is an even slower DSL connection.
+My cable internet connection from Charter is rated for 300 Mbit/s down and 30 Mbit/s up (In practice, I usually see a little less).
+The only other option available to me is an even slower DSL connection.
 On the bright side, I'm fortunate not to have a data cap!

-Backing up a terabyte of data on my connection would take three days using 100% of my upload bandwidth the entire time.
+Backing up a terabyte of data on this connection would take about three days using 100% of my upload bandwidth the whole time.
 Of course, the solution to this problem is to run the backup once, then use incremental backups that don't require a regular full backup.
-However, because the connection is [not a big truck](https://youtu.be/f99PcP0aFNE), the incremental process also needs to be efficient to avoid interfering with other traffic on the network.
+However, because the connection is [not a big truck](https://youtu.be/f99PcP0aFNE), the incremental backups also need to be efficient to avoid interfering with other traffic on the network.

-The other challenge to running cloud backups for me personally is puzzling out what backup client best meets my needs and strikes a good balance between being stable, trusted, and reasonably convenient to use and administer.
-There are a lot of options for backing up a headless server to a cloud storage provider.
-If you read a lot of online forums, they all of them seem to have bad tradeoffs.
+The other challenge for me personally is puzzling out what backup client meets my needs while being stable, trusted, and reasonably convenient to administer.
+There are a lot of options for backing up a headless server to a cloud storage provider, and all of them have advantages and tradeoffs.

 ### Requirements and Considerations